 The SJG Underground Mine is also owned by Zhongjia and lies immediately north of the SJG Open-Pit Mine, within the project's exploration license boundary.
 The area underlain by precious metal mineralized vein structures was converted to a five-year, 0.414 sq. km. mining license that was granted on February 18, 2016.
 The Company's mining permit for the SJG Underground Mine has been renewed and is valid until February 18, 2031.
-The mining license area covers a continuation of the gold mineralization that is currently being mined in the adjacent SJG Open-Pit Mine.

-As at December 31, 2022 and December 31, 2021, ROU included prepaid land leases and building leases.
+As at December 31, 2023 and December 31, 2022, ROU included prepaid land leases and building leases.

-9. Property, plant and equipment (continued)
+9. Property, plant, and equipment (continued)